radwan2511/Graphics1/readme.txt

 step 2 in assignment inside main.cpp in function main() changed the value of DISPLAY_WIDTH and DISPLAY_HEIGHT to 512

 step 3:
-implement gray scale and add documentation to here
+no need to implement because picture is already in gray scale as stated in the assignment pdf

 step 4: